troy-jacobson/klipper/docs/Exclude_Region.md

 `END_CURRENT_OBJECT`:  Denotes the end of the object's gcode for the layer.
 Is paired with `START_CURRENT_OBJECT`.

-`CANCEL_OBJECT`: This command takes a `NAME` parameter and instructs Klipper to ignore gcode for that object.
+`EXCLUDE_OBJECT`: This command takes a `NAME` parameter and instructs Klipper to ignore gcode for that object.

 `REMOVE_ALL_EXCLUDED`: Clears the current list of excluded areas and objects.